Cheesy Beefy Mac – Get your kids to eat their vegetables! Serve them this beefy mac and cheese dish that is chock full of vegetables.

 I’ve used lean ground sirloin, nearly 4 cups of vegetables and low-fat or fat-free dairy products in this special macaroni and cheese.
 If you have trouble getting your kids to eat their vegetables, then this may be just the dish for you.

 All you need to accompany this hearty, low-fat macaroni and cheese is some bread and a salad.
 Let’s get started!

 I don’t have as many step-by-step photos for you this time.
 I was trying out a new lens on my camera and, well, let’s just say it didn’t go very well.
 However, this is so straight-forward a recipe I don’t think you’ll need much help.
 Really.
 If you do, just email me at [email protected] and I’ll be glad to answer any questions.

 Go ahead and start the macaroni cooking while you’re preparing the rest of the recipe.
 Just cook it according to the package directions.
 When it is cooked, drain and hold it while you proceed with the rest of the recipe.

-Heat a large skillet or dutch oven over medium-high heat.
-Coat the pan with cooking spray and add the onion, celery, bell pepper, carrots and garlic (if using).
+Heat a large skillet or Dutch oven over medium-high heat.
+Coat the pan with cooking spray and add the onion, celery, bell pepper, carrots, and garlic (if using).
 I didn’t have a bell pepper when I was making this, so I used several of these little sweet peppers.
 You use what you have on hand, you know?
 Besides I like the variety of colors.

 Add the ground beef and cook until browned, stirring to crumble.
 Drain the ground beef (if needed) and return it to the pan along with the reserved vegetables.
-Add the tomato sauce, 1/2 teaspoon salt and pepper.
+Add the tomato sauce, 1/2 teaspoon salt, and pepper.
 Stir well to combine.

 Add the cooked macaroni into the beef/vegetable mixture and stir to combine well.
 Spoon the beef and macaroni mixture into an 11×7 baking dish coated with cooking spray.